dwyl/learn-flutter/guides/deployment.md

 # Deploying your Flutter app as a `PWA` 👩‍💻

-This is a small guide
+This is a small document
 that will guide you
-to deploy your `Flutter` app
-into the web.
+to deploying your `Flutter` app into the web.
 We are going to be deploying the app to [fly.io](https://fly.io/).

 </div>

+---

 This guide will work upon the foundation of the work done in